jojokarlin/CodeSplain/README.md

 # Intro<a id="sec-1"></a>

 This project is a feminist twitter bot.
-We have all expressed interest in making twitterbots with out fearless leader, the irrepressible Jojo Karlin.
+We have all expressed interest in making twitterbots with our fearless leader, the irrepressible Jojo Karlin.
 The project randomly generates "Things bro-grammers say to Girl coders."
 The idea resonates because sometimes it seems sexism is hardcoded into the world.
-We just want to do our part to subvert and laugh it.
+We just want to do our part to subvert and laugh at it.

 # Contributors<a id="sec-2"></a>